Skip to main content

 Qualitative Impact

-• Single Source of Truth: Created comprehensive documentation used from project kickoff to launch, eliminating confusion over different versions.
+• Single Source of Truth: Comprehensive documentation used from project kickoff through launch, eliminating version confusion.

-• Scalable Process: Established a standardized framework adopted across all new component development.
+• Scalable Process: Standardized framework adopted across all new component development.

-• Knowledge Preservation: Captured context and rationale, ensuring continuity despite team transitions and changes in tools.
+• Knowledge Preservation: Captured context and rationale, maintaining continuity through team transitions and tool changes.

-• Improved Decision-Making: Teams made better choices with access to complete context and historical reasoning.
+• Better Decision-Making: Teams made stronger choices with access to complete context and historical reasoning.

-• Reduced Onboarding Time: New team members and agency partners could independently understand the system.
+• Faster Onboarding: New team members and agency partners understood the system independently.

-• Enhanced Collaboration: A shared understanding between design, development, and QA teams reduced friction and improved teamwork.
+• Stronger Collaboration: Shared understanding between design, development, and QA reduced friction and improved delivery.

 Long-Term Organizational Benefits

-• Created a model that was replicated for other Intel.com initiatives
+• Created a model replicated across other Intel.com initiatives

-• Demonstrated how strong documentation bridges organizational silos
+• Proved how strong documentation bridges organizational silos

 • Preserved institutional knowledge that would have been lost during transitions